tchoutri/web-application-architecture/README.md

 Make sure you have `pandoc` available.

+    make slides # will generate a regular HTML file usable
+                           # locally, with notes hidden
+                           # perfect for presenting.
     make standalone # will generate a self-contained HTML file
-                    # with notes displayed on slides: an easily
-                    # shareable format
+                    # without note.
-    make slides-light.html # will generate a regular HTML file usable
+    make with-notes # will genrate a self-contained HTML file
-                           # locally, with notes hidden
+                    # with notes displayed on the side.
-                           # perfect for presenting

 ## How to present

-`slides-light.html` can be opened directly, but if you have proper multi-screen support, you can open `onstage.html` instead, which will give you a presenter screen.
+`slides.html` can be opened directly, but if you have proper multi-screen support, you can open `onstage.html` instead, which will give you a presenter screen.